veridonia/whitepaper/Whitepaper.md

 #### 4.4 ELO-Based Reputation System

-The ELO-based reputation system is central to Veridonia's meritocratic model:
+As one of Veridonia's five foundational pillars, the ELO-based reputation system plays a key role in supporting its meritocratic model:

 - **Dynamic Influence:** Users' ELO ratings not only reflect their decision-making accuracy but also serve as a gateway to enhanced moderation privileges.
 As users consistently align with community standards and see their ratings increase, they become eligible for promotion from the initial tier to higher groups—Stage 2 or Stage 3 group.
 These promotions grant them greater influence over content curation and the overall quality of the platform.
 - **Zero-Sum ELO Adjustments:** Post-evaluation, votes are compared against the post's assessed quality.
 Points are reallocated—users in the majority gain influence, whilst those in the minority see a corresponding decrease.